Right now, there’s a marketer staring at the company website with frustration building.

 No western, whether it’s a comedy or not, is complete without a ruthless bandit to ruin everyone’s day, and El Guapo was the perfect infamous villain in “¡Three Amigos!”

 Your website even has its own digital “El Guapo” -- a pain point or flaw standing in the way of its success.

 It could be a cluttered landing page, confusing navigation, poorly written copy, or a broken call-to-action that prevents anyone from converting.
 Maybe it’s a website that isn’t mobile-friendly or bloated with too much information and large, slow-loading images.

-These issues may be staring you straight in the face or hidden by such as page views or email subscribers.
+These issues may be staring you straight in the face or hidden by vanity metrics such as page views or email subscribers.

 While these metrics are often used, they can’t explain how users are engaging and interacting with your website and are often easily manipulated.